A secure world without war.

 - The use or threat of use of nuclear weapons cannot be justified under any circumstances and are contrary to the will of God

-Project Ploughshares was established as an operating division of The Canadian Council of Churches to give practical expression to the fulfillment of God’s call to bear witness to peace, reconciliation and non-violence and to contribute to the building of a national and international order that will serve the goals of peace with justice, freedom and security for all.
+Project Ploughshares was established as the peace research institute of The Canadian Council of Churches to give practical expression to the fulfillment of God’s call to bear witness to peace, reconciliation and non-violence and to contribute to the building of a national and international order that will serve the goals of peace with justice, freedom and security for all.

 The President of The Canadian Council of Churches, the Rev. Dr. Canon Alyson Barnett-Cowan, has articulated the following foundational biblical principles of the Canadian Council of Churches working through Project Ploughshares.